Choosing the right accommodation is one of the biggest decisions you'll make when planning an African safari.

 Size affects experience

-Traversing area matters more than you think
+Traversing area matters

 Access to a large or private traversing area can significantly improve game viewing and reduce congestion at sightings.
 In some areas, it also determines whether off-road driving, walking safaris or night drives are possible.

-Not all safaris offer the same experience
+Not all safari lodges offer the same experience

 Value is not the same as price